Non-reversible sampling schemes on submanifolds: Notations, assumptions and results

 where $\mathcal L$ is defined in \eqref{generator-l} and $\bar f = \E_{\cmu}[f]$.
 Since $\Sigma$ is a compact connected submanifold, one can easily verify that the Foster-Lyapunov Criterion~\cite{glynn1996} holds for $\mathcal{L}$, which guarantees that the solution to \eqref{eqn-poisson-equation} is unique~\cite[Section 2]{DuncanLelievrePavliotis16}.
 We define the asymptotic variance (see \cite{DuncanLelievrePavliotis16} for the definition of asymptotic variance on $\mathbb{R}^d$)

 where $\psi$ is the solution to \eqref{eqn-poisson-equation}.

-The second ingredient is the map $\Theta^A$ used in the numerical scheme~\eqref{scheme-non-reversible}, and we need the following properties on the first and second derivatives of $\Theta^{A}$ (for states on $\Sigma$).
+The second ingredient is the map $\Theta^A$ \eqref{def-theta-map-intro} and we need the following properties on its first and second derivatives (for states on $\Sigma$).
 The proofs, based on analysing the ODE \eqref{phi-map-a-intro}--\eqref{fun-cap-f-intro}, are provided in Section~\ref{sec-map-theta}.

 \begin{prop} For $x \in \Sigma$ and $s\geq 0$, the gradient of the ODE flow \eqref{phi-map-a-intro}--\eqref{fun-cap-f-intro} satisfies

 where $\Phi, \Gamma$ are defined in \eqref{phi-gamma}.
 Furthermore the limiting flow $\Theta^A$ satisfies